OPEC backs biggest oil cut since 2008 crisis, awaits Russia

 OPEC agreed on Thursday to cut oil output by an extra 1.5 million barrels per day (bpd) in the second quarter of 2020 to support prices that have been hit by the coronavirus outbreak, but made its action conditional on Russia and others joining in.

-Russia, which has co-operated on output policy since 2016 in the informal group known as OPEC+, has in the past been hesitant during talks but has signed up at the last minute.
-Moscow will take part in the OPEC+ ministerial meeting in Vienna on Friday.
+Riyadh, OPEC's biggest producer, has struggled to win over Moscow.
+Russian Finance Minister Anton Siluanov said on Thursday he was ready for a drop in oil prices if there was no deal.
+Kazakh Energy Minister Nurlan Nogayev, another non-OPEC producer, said talks were only focusing on extending existing curbs to June.

+"Moscow perhaps is underestimating that Saudi Arabia may be ready to walk away if it doesn't get a positive answer," said Amrita Sen, co-founder of Energy Aspects think-tank.
+Russia, which will join talks between OPEC+ states on Friday in Vienna, has been hesitant in the past in the build up to meetings but agreed at the last minute.

+But OPEC sources have said negotiations with Russia this time have been tougher.
+Two OPEC sources said on Thursday that, if Russia failed to sign up, there was a risk Saudi Arabia would insist on scrapping OPEC production limits altogether.
 OPEC said in a statement after its ministers met that the coronavirus outbreak created an "unprecedented situation" with risks "skewed to the downside", adding that action was needed.

-'WORST CASE SCENARIO' OPEC sources have previously signalled that preliminary discussions with Russia about the cuts held this week in the Austrian capital had been trickier than before.

-"The worst case scenario is an extension," said an OPEC source when asked what would happen if Russia refused to join a new cut on Friday.
-In a sign that bargaining was not over, Russian Finance Minister Anton Siluanov said Moscow had still not reached a deal with OPEC and it was ready for a possible drop in oil prices.

 Suhail al-Mazroui, energy minister of the United Arab Emirates, said OPEC would not carry the burden of cuts alone and non-OPEC states had to join in.
 "We are all in this together.
-So it's not going to be us making a decision alone," he said.
-This year's price slide of about 20% has made it tough for OPEC states to balance their budgets, while Moscow said its books would be balanced at prices as low as $40 a barrel.
+So it’s not going to be us making a decision alone," he said.
+Saudi Arabia, the world's top oil exporter, is already cutting well beyond its quota under the existing pact, reducing its output by about 10%.
+Russia, with bigger total production, has reduced its output by a fraction of Riyadh's cut.

-Brent oil prices rose 0.6% on news of OPEC's plan to cut but later fell below $51 per barrel on Siluanov's comments.
-The weakness highlights general uncertainty about the real impact on global oil demand as the virus continues spreading.
-The proposed OPEC cut, if approved, would be well above what the market had expected up until this week.
+Gary Ross, founder of Black Gold Investors, said a worst case scenario in which Saudi Arabia returned to full production would send oil prices down to $25 to $30 a barrel.
+That would take them to a level that would be painful for OPEC states, already struggling with prices at around $50, and also Russia, which has said it can balance its books at $40.

+"OPEC+ have little choice but to cut output substantially given the virus related demand losses," Ross said, adding that he expected Russia "will join because it is overwhelmingly in their economic interests."
+Brent oil prices rose 0.6% on news of OPEC's plan to cut but gave up most of those gains when Russia and others suggested a deal was not in the bag.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)